Natural Inks and Dyes to Colour Your World Happy

 You use the green hulls that encase the nuts on the tree for the richest source of dye.
 Leaves, twigs, and walnut shells can also be used for natural dyeing but the richest browns come from dye baths made from the hulls.

-Making your own ink removes the toxic health risks of exposing yourself to fiber reactive dyes in commercial ink, as well as allowing you complete control over the manufacture and availability of your product.
+Making your own ink removes the toxic health risks of exposing yourself to fibre reactive dyes in commercial ink, as well as allowing you complete control over the manufacture and availability of your product.
 So start collecting your glass bottles and jars to hold your inks now.

 Those brown essential oil bottles, that were too good to toss when you used up the essential oil, make great bottles to store your homemade inks.

-About Natural Dyes
+About Natural Inks and Dyes

 Are They Safe?